 - SDS is a fungal disease that also occurs in a disease complex with soybean cyst nematode [SCN].
 When SDS occurs in the presence of SCN, disease symptoms occur earlier and are more severe.
 In fact, a soybean variety susceptible to both pathogens will be damaged more than by either pathogen alone.
-Thus, if both SCN and SDS pathogens are present in a field, a management strategy to control both pests is imperative. - SDS is caused by the soil-borne fungus Fusarium virguliforme. - The SDS pathogen survives between soybean crops as spores in crop residue and in the soil. - SDS begins as a root disease that limits root development and causes root and nodule deterioration. - The pathogen likely infects roots of soybean seedlings soon after planting, but SDS symptoms are not usually detectable on plant foliage until after beginning of flowering.
+Thus, if both SCN and SDS pathogens are present in a field, a management strategy to control both pests is imperative. - SDS is caused by the soil-borne fungus Fusarium virguliforme. - The SDS pathogen survives between soybean crops as spores in crop residue and in the soil. - SDS begins as a root disease that limits root development and causes root and nodule deterioration.

-- SDS often appears first in low-lying field areas that are poorly drained. - The fungus produces toxins in the roots that are translocated to the leaves. - Plants with advanced foliar symptoms of SDS will also display root symptoms since SDS causes root rot. - SDS is diagnosed by symptoms on both leaves and roots of soybean. - High soil moisture increases the severity of the disease.
+- The pathogen likely infects roots of soybean seedlings soon after planting, but SDS symptoms are not usually detectable on plant foliage until after beginning of flowering. - SDS often appears first in low-lying field areas that are poorly drained. - The fungus produces toxins in the roots that are translocated to the leaves. - Plants with advanced foliar symptoms of SDS will also display root symptoms since SDS causes root rot. - SDS is diagnosed by symptoms on both leaves and roots of soybean. - High soil moisture increases the severity of the disease.
 The disease tends to be most severe on well-managed soybeans with a high yield potential as a result of irrigation. - Fields that develop SDS likely will have the disease during subsequent years. - No crop rotation appears to significantly reduce SDS.
 In particular, the common corn-soybean biennial rotation does not reduce the incidence and severity of SDS. - The extent of yield loss due to SDS depends on the severity and timing of the disease expression.
 When the disease develops early in the season, flowers and young pods will abort.
-When the disease develops later, soybean plants will have fewer seeds per pod or smaller seeds. - Varieties that are less susceptible to SDS are available.
+When the disease develops later, soybean plants will have fewer seeds per pod or smaller seeds. - Varieties that are less susceptible to SDS are available, but there are no highly resistant varieties.
 Thus, it is critical that producers with SDS-infested fields determine the SDS-susceptibility level of chosen varieties to ensure that the most resistant varieties are grown on those fields.
-Click here to access an article that contains links to seed company sites where SDS ratings for their varieties can be found. - Foliar fungicides do not control the disease since the fungus itself does not spread to the leaves-e.g. it only colonizes the roots and lower stem.
+Click here to access ratings of varieties in the University of Tennessee soybean variety trials.
+Click here to access an article that contains links to seed company sites where SDS ratings for their varieties can be found. - Foliar fungicides do not control the disease since the fungus itself does not spread to the leaves; it only colonizes the roots and lower stem.
 Rather, the toxins produced by the fungus are transported to the leaves and produce the characteristic foliar symptoms of the disease. - Variety selection is the main management tool against SDS effect since there are now varieties that have a high tolerance rating.

-Bayer CropScience [ILeVO-active ingredient fluopyram, Group 7] and Syngenta [Saltro-active ingredient pydiflumetofen, Group 7] have developed fungicide seed treatments that should minimize root infection by F. virguliforme after planting in the spring when soil and environmental conditions may favor its development on soybean plants.
-Both of these seed treatment products are rated Very Good against the F. Virguliforme pathogen by the Crop Protection Network.
+Bayer CropScience [ILeVO-active ingredient fluopyram-Group 7] and Syngenta [Saltro-active ingredient pydiflumetofen-Group 7] have developed fungicide seed treatments that should minimize root infection by F.

+WWW.MSSOY.ORG → MSPB WEBSITE WITH UP-TO-DATE SOYBEAN PRODUCTION INFORMATION virguliforme after planting in the spring when soil and environmental conditions may favor its development on soybean plants.
+Both of these seed treatment products are rated Very Good against the F. Virguliforme pathogen by the Crop Protection Network [2023].